 Adapting to the requirements of the next generation of media buyers will be key to future success.
 Agencies themselves have been undergoing digital transformation for many years now and we're seeing a new generation of leaders coming through the ranks who are 'programmatic-first', which we believe will lead to an even more rapid acceleration of automated, data-driven trading in the coming years.
-Everyone on the sell-side should not just have plans in place, but have established teams and practices ready to meet that demand as it evolves.
-It's early days, but based on our conversations with UK buyers, the UK TV industry's moves towards programmatic trading are an encouraging step in the right direction.
-It is well established that TV advertising delivers for advertisers and the industry should continue to focus on communicating the value of it in brand-building, but its role in generating sales has been somewhat underplayed.
+Everyone on the sell-side should not just have plans in place, but have established teams and practices ready to meet that demand as it evolves It is well established that TV advertising delivers for advertisers and the industry should continue to focus on communicating the value of it in brand-building, but its role in generating sales has been somewhat underplayed.
 Improvements in attribution and cross-media measurement may help to remedy this situation in the coming years.